pimentacaroline/myIMDB/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 myIMDB <a name="about-project"></a>
+# 📖 Fantastical <a name="about-project"></a>

-myIMDB is a client-side app that connects with a movie database and allow user to find information about movies and bookmark them in a personal list.
+Fantastical is a client-side app that connects with a movie database and allow user to find information about movies and bookmark them in a personal list.

 ## 🛠 Built With <a name="built-with"></a>